swiftlang/swift-evolution/proposals/0000-binaryinteger-ispower.md

 ## Alternatives considered

-### Making `isPower(of:)` as a protocol requirement
+### `isPower(of:)` as a protocol requirement

 Making the public API as a protocol requirement instead of an extension methods reserves future flexibility.
 It can give users a chance to provide their own optimization on some custom types where the default implementation is inefficient.
 However, it would increase the interface complexity of the heavily-used `BinaryInteger` protocol, so it may not be worthy.

 ###  `isPowerOfTwo` instead of `isPower(of:)`

 In fact, [the pitch](https://forums.swift.org/t/adding-ispowerof2-to-binaryinteger/24087) originally intended to add an API to check if an integer is power of two only.
-However, the more generic API `isPower(of:)` is favored by the community.
+However, the more generic form `isPower(of:)` is favored by the community.
 This case is similar to [SE-0225](https://github.com/apple/swift-evolution/blob/master/proposals/0225-binaryinteger-iseven-isodd-ismultiple.md), which initially proposed `isEven` and `isOdd` as well, but ended up with `isMultiple(of:)` accepted only.

 ### Choices for fast paths